 St John’s Beaumont is a Jesuit school.
-The network of Jesuit schools and universities, founded for ‘improvement in living and learning for the greater glory of God and the common good’ (St Ignatius), reaches around the globe on six continents and across 450 years.
-There are 11 Jesuit schools in the UK, 169 in Europe, and 2,362 worldwide educating 2.4 million young people.
-Jesuit schools are part of the Catholic provision of education.
+The network of Jesuit schools and universities, founded for ‘improvement in living and learning for the greater glory of God and the common good’ (St Ignatius), reaches around the globe on six continents and spans a period exceeding 450 years.